huangsam/photohaul/README.md

 for me to access my precious memories.
 However, I struggle to apply the same organization to my vast collection of older photos.
-Lightroom settings cannot be applied to previously exported images, and writing custom scripts seemed daunting.
+Lightroom settings cannot be applied to previously exported images, and writing custom scripts seems daunting.

 I also want to migrate my photos over to a NAS or a cloud provider like Google Drive, but it involves endless rounds of manual drag-and-drop operations.
-I kept thinking to myself - is there a solution out there that "just works" for my exacting workflow?
+I keep thinking to myself - is there a solution out there that "just works" for my workflow?

 ## Value